-Myles W. Mason is a Lecturer and Course Director at Georgia State University in the department of communication.
+Myles W. Mason is a Lecturer and Course Director in the department of Communication and Affiliate Faculty in the Women’s, Gender, and Sexuality Studies Institute at Georgia State University.

 Mason’s research centers on the intersectional histories of 911 emergency systems and affect studies.
 Their pedagogy incorporates digital media to foster student engagement.

-With a deep passion for understanding the power dynamics of public rhetoric, I explore the intersectionality of race, gender, and affect.
-My interdisciplinary approach draws from gender studies, critical race studies, queer of color studies, media studies, and rhetorical studies to delve into the affective dynamics of public culture, resistance, and social change.
+With a deep commitment to understanding the power dynamics of public rhetoric, I examine how race, gender, and affect intersect in public culture.
+My interdisciplinary work draws from gender studies, critical race studies, queer of color critique, media studies, and rhetorical theory to explore the affective forces that shape resistance and social change.

-In my role as an educator, I am dedicated to creating an inclusive and empowering learning environment.
-By prioritizing the experiences and voices of marginalized groups, I equip my students with the skills to critically analyze and reimagine inequitable cultural practices.
-Through experiential learning and the integration of digital media, I engage students in meaningful discussions and encourage the practical application of course concepts in their everyday lives.
+As an educator, I am dedicated to fostering inclusive, empowering learning environments.
+I center the experiences and voices of marginalized communities, equipping students to critically analyze and reimagine inequitable cultural practices.
+Through experiential learning and digital media integration, I invite students into meaningful conversations and support the practical application of course concepts in their daily lives.

-Recognized for my excellence in teaching, I am honored to have received the Outstanding Graduate Student Teacher award.
-Going beyond the confines of the classroom, I actively support students through workshops and collaborative projects.
-My research has been published in Critical Studies in Media Communication, Rhetoric and Public Affairs, M/C Journal, and WSQ: Women's Studies Quarterly.
+Honored with the Outstanding Graduate Student Teacher award, I extend my commitment beyond the classroom through workshops and collaborative projects.
+My research has appeared in Critical Studies in Media Communication, Rhetoric & Public Affairs, M/C Journal, and WSQ: Women’s Studies Quarterly.